swestastic/PiConsult/README.md

 **Missing Photo**

-## Usage

-1. Connect the SPI display to the Raspberry Pi and ensure that SPI/I2C are enabled in settings.
-2. Run the Python script: `python3 Main.py`.
-Alternatively run `./ConsultStart.sh` in terminal.
-Make sure to give ConsultStart.sh executable permission with `chmod +x ConsultStart.sh`
-3. The script will start recording data over serial and display it on the SPI display.
-4. You can set up SSH to connect to the device once it is on your network.
-The default address is `kylec@consult.local`.

 ## Local Desktop Mode (Laptop/Windows/macOS/Linux)

 You can run the project without a Raspberry Pi display.
 A popup window is used as a virtual LCD, and on-screen Mode/Select/Up/Down buttons drive the same app logic.
 This is largely just used for testing, but you could use it functionally as well.